-1. In accordance with the procedures set forth in the Air Quality Program's Enforcement Procedures and Penalty Manual, a conference regarding the alleged violations described above has been scheduled for {date} at {0:00 a.m.}, at the Air Quality Program office, located at 71 Mike Frost Way, Ignacio, Colorado, 81137.
+1. In accordance with the procedures set forth in the AQP's Enforcement Procedures and Penalty Manual, a conference regarding the alleged violations described above has been scheduled for {date} at {0:00 AM/PM}, at the Air Quality Program office, located at 71 Mike Frost Way, Ignacio, Colorado, 81137.
 This conference will provide {Company name} an opportunity to submit data, views, and arguments concerning the alleged violations and whether assessment of civil penalties was appropriate. {Company name} may provide information in advance of the NOV conference.

-2. If {Company name} has any questions concerning the conference, desires to reschedule the conference, or does not wish to participate in a conference, please contact {Enforcement Coordinator}, Air Quality Enforcement Coordinator, at 970-563-{XXXX} or {email}.
+2. If {Company name} has any questions concerning the conference, or does not wish to participate in a conference, please contact {Enforcement Coordinator's Name}, Air Quality Enforcement Coordinator, at 970-563-{XXXX} or {email}.